OmniOpsLLC/omniopsllc.github.io/docs/_posts/2023-02-22-omni-ops-llc-using-ai-to-enhance-your-workflow-and-projects.markdown

 ## First Project
 ### Infrastructure as Code Generator
 Our first project will focus on helping system administrators build out Infrastructure as Code from their current environments.
-The application will focus on building Ansible Playbooks from configurations pulled from network equipment like Routers, Switches
+The application will focus on building Ansible Playbooks from configurations pulled from network equipment.